 Sweating, especially under the arms, is the normal way your body tries to cool off.
-When sweating becomes excessive, medically known as the condition hyperhidrosis, this can be can be embarrassing, uncomfortable, stressful, and disabling.
+When sweating becomes excessive, medically known as the condition hyperhidrosis, it can be embarrassing, uncomfortable, stressful, and disabling.

 The following information explains how BOTOX® treatment for excessive underarm sweating works and what is involved with the treatment.